Blog

 In the time before CI/CD, the integration of changes to a digital product rarely went smoothly.
 The holistic consideration and testing of all dependencies between new and existing code proved to be difficult, and often time-consuming reworking of the code was necessary before it could finally be integrated into the productive system.

-The processes, techniques and tools of the CI/CD concept create a premise that enables the continuous and immediate integration of new or changed code into the existing solution.
-Using CI/CD, applications can be continuously monitored in an automated manner throughout their entire life cycle (Software Development Life Cycle, or SDLC for short), from the integration phase, through the test phase, to the delivery and deployment of the application.
-The practices used in CI/CD are collectively referred to as the "CI/CD pipeline."
-The development and operations teams working according to the DevOps approach are thus supported.
+The processes, techniques and tools of the CI/CD concept create a premise that enables the continuous and immediate integration of new or modified code into the existing solution.
+Using CI/CD, applications can be monitored continuously and automatically throughout their entire life cycle (Software Development Life Cycle, or SDLC for short), from the integration and test phase through to delivery and deployment of the application.
+The practices used within the framework of CI/CD are collectively referred to as the "CI/CD pipeline".
+This supports the development and operations teams working according to the DevOps approach.

 CI/CD in the use of IaC